 The chin up negative strips the exercise down to its most useful piece: the lowering phase.
 You jump or step to the top of the bar, chin above it, then fight gravity all the way down.
 That's one rep. It sounds simple because it is.
 But simple and easy are different things entirely.

 Here's why negatives work so well.
 Your muscles are stronger eccentrically than concentrically.
 You can resist more force on the way down than you can produce on the way up.
-That means even if you can't pull yourself up to the bar, you can lower yourself from it with control.
+So even if you can't pull yourself up to the bar, you can lower yourself from it with control.
 And that controlled descent builds the exact strength you need for the concentric pull.
 A 2017 meta-analysis in the British Journal of Sports Medicine found that eccentric training produced greater muscle growth (10.0%) than concentric-only training (6.8%), though the difference did not reach statistical significance (Schoenfeld et al., 2017).
 The practical takeaway: negatives build muscle and strength at least as well as full reps, and sometimes better.

 If you've been staring at the pull-up bar wondering when you'll be able to use it, negative chin ups are how you bridge that gap.
 Not band-assisted reps (which change the strength curve), not lat pulldowns (which don't transfer as well as you'd think), but negatives.
 Controlling your own body weight through the exact movement pattern you're trying to learn.